YU000jp/logseq-plugin-default-template/readme.md

-# Logseq Plugin: Default Template
+# Logseq Plugin: Default Page Template / Footprint

-- Automatically apply a page template
+1. Automatically apply a page template
    > Logseq itself does not have the ability to automatically apply templates to new pages. (only journal templates).
 This plugin makes it possible.
 [From Logseq Discuss](https://discuss.logseq.com/t/extend-default-template-functionality/14452)
+1. Footprint Feature

 <div align="right">